GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 One Woman standing up to the music programmed into her head.
 One woman, Nina Paley, standing up to the hive mind in America.

 I see Episode Seven making parallels to Elvis music drawing / attracting (with hot women) a person to Vegas / West Gate hotel suite.
-The hive mind programming of Carol and is Koumba Diabaté.
+The hive mind programming of Carol and Koumba Diabaté.
 Pied piper song metaphors.
 Themes of Elvis and Carol with the police car, jail-breaking an Apple iPhone / jailbreaking the hive mind. https://www.youtube.com/watch?v=gj0Rz-uP4Mk